-- 2. Align the screw holes in the plastic vent pipe adapter with the dimples in the casing. - Pilot drill the screw holes for the adapter in the casing and attach the vent pipe adapter to the furnace with sheet metal screws - 4.
-Slide the end of the rubber vent coupling with notches in it over the standoffs on the vent pipe adapter. - Insert a length of vent pipe through the coupling into the outlet of the vent elbow. - 6.
-Tighten the clamp around the outlet of the vent elbow.
+- 4. Slide the end of the rubber vent coupling with notches in it over the standoffs on the vent pipe adapter. - 5.
+Insert a length of vent pipe through the coupling into the outlet of the vent elbow. - Tighten the clamp around the outlet of the vent elbow.
 Torque the clamp to 15 lb-in.